demiculus/mentalmodel/_mental_models/inversion.md

 - If I be physically lazy & not do any type of workout
 - If I dwell on the thoughts of my ex
 - If I don't do anything that'll make me feel accomplised (cleaning house, reading a book, shopping ..)

+#### Practice-2

+Charlie munger collects folly behaviors and avoids them.
+In this video he explains it between [01:29 - 04:02](https://youtu.be/S15XpqbUFFA?t=89).

+1. Identify a folly(foolish) behavior.
+There is a lot in this subreddit https://www.reddit.com/r/Veryfuckingstupid/
+2. Write down ways you can make sure you can avoid that behavior.

 #### Extra